shopware5/shopware/UPGRADE.md

     * Exceptions will no longer be shown in the store front
     * Exceptions are logged in a logfile since 4.2.0 (/logs)
     * The old behaviour can be restored by setting `'front' => array('showException' => true)` in the projects `config.php`
+* Hiding the country field for shipping addresses will also hide the state field.
+The option label in the backend was adjusted to better describe this behaviour.

 ## 4.3.0
 * Removed `location` header in responses for all REST-API PUT routes (e.g. PUT /api/customers/{id}).